tcncloud/protoc-gen-persist/docs/index.md

 and executes that statement for every received request over the stream.
 If an error is encountered, the transaction is rolled back.
 After all requests have been executed on the statment successfully the transaction is committed, and the number of times the query exectued will be returned.
-Client streaming queries assume your message response type  has a count field.
+Client streaming queries assume your message response type  has a count field that is of type int64.
 As stated before, your response message can have additional fields, but the field that is required to be on the response for a client streaming call is a count field that looks like this:
 ```proto